Laurie Sutton: Biography

 Sutton was born in 1922 in Wellington.
 A keen sportsman and believer in fitness, he was a representative rugby union and rugby league player for Wellington.
-He was physical training instructor for the local Boys Brigade and later a executive member of the Taita Rugby Club.
+He was physical training instructor for the local Boys Brigade and later an executive member of the Taita Rugby Club.

 In 1940 he joined the army and served in the New Zealand Scottish Regiment.
 He fought in the Solomon Islands campaigns as part of the 38th Field Regiment.
 After the war he was an active member of the Returned Servicemen's Association (RSA) and was a welfare officer for the Taita and Lower Hutt RSA clubs and was president of both (Taita from 1973 to 1981 and Lower Hutt from 1983 to 1992).
 Sutton was noted for his negotiating skills which helped him be an effective advocate.
 He was the driving force behind the construction of a memorial wall in Taita Cemetery to house the ashes of returned servicemen and women.
 He also led negotiations for the Lower Hutt RSA to purchase the land on Cornwall Street to build its new facilities.
 He was a national councillor of the RSA and was awarded life membership of the RSA and its gold star award in 1988 for his services.

 In 1946 he married Betty Burrows with whom he had three daughters and two sons.
 His family lived in Taita which boomed in population post-war with new housing developments.
 Both Sutton and his wife were active in building the rapidly growing area into a community.
 He was a long-serving member of the Taita North (later Pomare) School committee.
 He was the board chairman for thirteen years and raised funds to build a swimming pool and assembly hall for the school.
 He was a freemason and a member of the Mokoia Masonic Lodge from 1945 and was the master mason in 1957.